adboussif/drug/README.md

 ## 1. Project Rationale

-Small‑cell lung cancer (SCLC) remains one of the most aggressive solid tumours, with limited targeted‑therapy options and a five‑year survival rate below 10 %.^1  Although most approved epidermal growth‑factor receptor (EGFR) inhibitors are geared toward non‑small‑cell lung cancer (NSCLC), EGFR signalling is increasingly recognised as a vulnerability in select SCLC subtypes.^2  This repository documents a **proof‑of‑concept workflow** that mines public chemical/bioactivity data to surface novel EGFR‑modulating chemotypes while proactively assessing developability and safety liabilities.
+Small‑cell lung cancer (SCLC) remains one of the most aggressive solid tumours, with limited targeted‑therapy options and a five‑year survival rate below 10 %.
+Although epidermal growth‑factor receptor (EGFR) inhibitors are geared toward non‑small‑cell lung cancer (NSCLC), EGFR signalling is increasingly recognised as a vulnerability in select SCLC subtypes.
+This repository documents a **workflow** that mines public chemical/bioactivity data to surface novel EGFR‑modulating chemotypes while proactively assessing developability and safety liabilities.

 ---
 ## 2. End‑to‑End Workflow